aacitelli/FEHRobotProject/README.md

 ### Team Members' Roles

-Anden - Wrote the code, with Jason helping out with one of the performance tests and some very early code.
-Did all the testing.
-Was responsible for making sure the robot performed well on-course during performance tests and the competition itself.
+Anden - Wrote the code, with Jason helping out briefly with one of the performance tests and some very early code.
+Was responsible for making sure the robot performed well on-course during performance tests and during the competition itself.

-Jason - Built most of the robot itself and fixed most of the mechanical or construction issues we had.
+Jason - Did most of the construction and fixed most mechanical issues.
 Occasionally helped with the code and with debugging.
 Worked some on documentation, report-writing, and the website.

 Joe - Worked heavily on documentation, report-writing, and the website, alongside helping often with testing.